 Unless you're a health professional and have been asked for help, don't talk about other peoples' bodies.
 People feeling like they have a right to decide and talk about what they deem is wrong with others is a big part of the problem.

 Understanding this was a huge turning point for me and shaped my movement because once I was victim blamed—I put my picture online so I was inviting comments; I was fat so I was inviting fat shaming—I realized that this is one reason why traditional anti bullying movements don't work.

 They focus on blaming the people who are being bullied, telling them to change and to be more "bully proof"—less fat, less thin, less rich, less poor, less feminine, less masculine, and so on—instead of focusing on the real problem which is that people think that they can define what's good and bad about others and that it's okay to be cruel; that some people, if they somehow don't fit into others' expectations, deserve to be treated badly, and (most importantly) that those expectations hold value and truth to them.

 When I say people here, I don't just mean kids.
 In fact, kids sometimes know better.
 I mean adults.

 We all carry so much baggage with us.
 Our own stories and experiences from when we were growing up shape what we think is okay online and off.
-And it is often parents and teachers—the adults in our kids' lives—who inadvertently make it okay for these things to happen.
+And it's often parents and teachers—the adults in your kids' lives—who inadvertently make it okay for these things to happen.

 My bullies were adults.